starkinfra/sdk-python/README.md

         signers=[
             {
                 "name": "Jamie Lannister",
-                "contact": "jamie.lannister@gmail.com"
+                "contact": "jamie.lannister@gmail.com",
+                "method": "link"
             }
         ],
     )
 ])

-for request in requests:
+for note in notes:
-    print(request)
+    print(note)
 ```

-**Note**: Instead of using Credit Note objects, you can also pass each transaction element in dictionary format
+**Note**: Instead of using Credit Note objects, you can also pass each element in dictionary format

 ## Query credit notes